jlorich/presentations/rails_refactoring/slides.md

 ## Too many classes?
   - Probably not.
-  - Stick with good design and you'll have more flexible and more easily maintable code - meaning you will be *faster* overall
+  - Stick with good design and you'll have more flexible and more easily maintainable code - meaning you will be *faster* overall

 ## Still seem disorganized?
 Namespaces!